Restorative practices: Circles

 A "circle" is a versatile restorative practice that can be used proactively, to develop relationships and build community or reactively, to respond to wrongdoing, conflicts and problems.
 Circles give people an opportunity to speak and listen to one another in an atmosphere of safety, decorum and equality.
 The circle process allows people to tell their stories and offer their own perspectives.

 The circle has a wide variety of purposes: conflict resolution, healing, support, decision making, information exchange and relationship development.
 Circles offer an alternative to contemporary meeting processes that often rely on hierarchy, win-lose positioning and argument.

 Circles can be used in any organizational, institutional or community setting.
 Circle time and morning meetings have been widely used in primary and elementary schools for many years and more recently in secondary schools and higher education.
 In industry, the quality circle has been employed for decades to engage workers in achieving high manufacturing standards.
 In 1992 Yukon Circuit Court Judge Barry Stewart pioneered the sentencing circle, which involved community members in helping to decide how to deal with an offender.
 In 1994 Mennonite Pastor Harry Nigh befriended a mentally challenged repeat sex offender by forming a support group with some of his parishioners, called a circle of support and accountability, which was effective in preventing re-offending.

+Circles can be both proactive and reactive.
+Proactive circles aim to create a positive classroom or environmental climate as facilitators solicit the expression of opinions and ideas in a safe environment.
+Reactive circles, often called restorative circles, work in conjunction with proactive circles.
+When a specific behavior or incident impacts individuals in the class or group, restorative circles aim to restore the climate and culture of the group through conflict resolution.
+Sometimes specific restorative conferences may transpire, which are direct and individual conferences between specific parties to discuss and resolve troubling behaviors and emotions.